-The North American Free Trade Agreement's history began in 1980.
-Its purpose is to reduce trading costs, increase business investment, and help North America be more competitive in the global marketplace.
+The North American Free Trade Agreement's purpose is to reduce trading costs, increase business investment, and help North America be more competitive in the global marketplace.
 The agreement is between Canada, the United States, and Mexico.
-Review these fast facts about NAFTA to get up to speed on its impact on these three economies in the last 20 years.
+Review these fast facts about NAFTA to get up to speed on its impact on these three economies since it was enacted.

-Canadian Prime Minister Mulroney agreed with Reagan to begin negotiations for the Canada-U.S. Free Trade Agreement.
-Negotiations began in 1986 and it was signed 1988 and went into effect on January 1, 1989, and remained in force until NAFTA replaced it.
+In 1985, Canadian Prime Minister Mulroney agreed to begin discussions for the Canada-U.S. Free Trade Agreement.
+Negotiations began in 1986 and it was signed 1988.
+It went into effect on January 1, 1989, and remained in force until NAFTA replaced it.

 Concerns about the liberalization of labor and environmental regulations led to the adoption of two addendums.
 NAFTA was ratified by the legislatures of the three countries in 1993.
 The U.S. House of Representatives approved it by 234 to 200 on November 17, 1993.
 The U.S. Senate approved it by 61 to 38 three days later.